Want to register

 The Board cannot accept uncertified copies of any official documents.

 The Board will acknowledge (by email) receipt of your application form within 10 working days of receipt in the Board’s office.
 The Board will not process your application until all documentation has been received.
-Applicants should allow two to three months for assessment.
+Applicants should allow two to three months for assessment, although at peak periods this make be longer.
 This is calculated from the date of acknowledgment of receipt of all required documents.
 To be fair to applicants, no application will be fast-tracked ahead of any other.

 Practising Certificate

-To be able to practise in New Zealand psychologists are required by law to hold a current practising certificate.
-You can apply for a practising certificate after the Board has approved your registration.
+Once an application for registration has been approved, the applicant will be advised they can apply for a Practising Certificate.
+To be able to practise in New Zealand, psychologists are required by law to hold a current practising certificate.
 Your practising certificate must then be renewed at the start of each financial year (1 April).

 Certificate of Registration

 A formal Certificate of Registration showing your name, scope of practice, and date of registration can be ordered from the Board.
-These optional certificates are produced on A4 light card, are personally signed by the Board’s Registrar or Deputy Registrar, and are ready for framing.
+These optional certificates can be used to show clients you are a registered Psychologist but they can not be used in place of a Letter of Good Standing.

 Collegial organisations